taituo/talktomegoose/README.md

 4. Place shared SSH keys under `ops/ssh/` and configure `~/.ssh/config` if agents will push from the VM.
 5. Launch the tmux layout with `make tmux`.
 Each pane spawns `gpt-codex` via the persona env files.
 6. Use the radio-check protocol (`docs/communication/radio-checks.md`) to log status updates and branch assignments.
+7. Ensure the simulation remote `git@github.com:taituo/talktomegoose_test.git` is reachable; `tests/git/remote.test.sh` will auto-wire it as `talktomegoose_test` if missing.

 ## Boilerplate Airframe
 The repo includes a starter full-stack pattern so developers can bolt new features on quickly.